Skip to main content

 Please reach out to Benefits Strategy at WVUBenefitsStrategy@mail.wvu.edu or 304-293-8405 to determine eligibility.

 Employees hired and continually covered by PEIA prior to July 1, 1988 can use accrued sick leave at the point in which they transition from active employment to retirement to pay 100% of the PEIA medical premiums.
 Employees hired on or after July 1, 1988 but before July 1, 2001 are eligible to use sick leave to pay for 50% of the PEIA retiree medical premium.
+Employees hired on or after July 1, 2001 are not eligible to use sick leave to pay PEIA retiree medical premiums.

 • 2 days of sick leave = 1 month individual coverage